Credit card processing fees for small firms to drop in 2020; Government promises to end swipe fees on GST/HST | CFIB

 Visa and Mastercard rate reductions scheduled for April 18th and May 1st respectively, are delayed due to COVID-19.
 The new implementation dates will be July 17th for Visa and August 1st for Mastercard.
 The new Interac rate came into effect April 1st.
-To see what the new rates will look like once fully implemented, click here.

 Toronto, November 7, 2019 –Some of the fees merchants pay on credit card transactions will go down from 1.5 per cent to 1.4 per cent on average starting in April 2020 as a result of an agreement reached by the federal government with Visa and Mastercard last year.
 The Canadian Federation of Independent Business (CFIB) is pleased by this latest victory for small business but warns independent merchants to protect themselves from misinformation and unfair contracts.